tyabe/padrino-angularjs/README.md

-# Padrino::Angularjs
+# Padrino AngularJS

-TODO: Write a gem description
+This gem wraps the [Andular.js](http://angularjs.org/) library for use in Padrino and above.

 ## Installation